Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 With so many bike manufacturers on the market, it's hard to decide which carbon road bike you should consider riding.
 Some people like the prestige of a high profile brand like Trek, Pinarello or Colnago, however not everyone can justify the high price you pay for a carbon frameset alone from these high profile marques.

-Planet X are a British company that specialises in providing high-performance cycling products without the hefty price tag.
-New for 2012 they have introduced three new models: their top of the range 'aero' road bike the N2A, a new ultra aerodynamic and slippery time trial machine the Exocet, and their all-day value road bike, the RT-57.
+Planet X is a British company that specialises in providing high-performance cycling products without a hefty price tag.
+New for 2012 they have introduced three new models: their top-of-the-range 'aero' road bike the N2A, a new ultra-aerodynamic and slippery time trial machine the Exocet, and their all-day value road bike, the RT-57.
 All are crafted from carbon fibre and all look to be exceptional value for money.

 This bicycle review focuses on the Planet X RT 57 bike.

 March 2013 has also seen the launch of the Planet X RT-58 Sportive racing bike.
 The RT 57 is still part of the company's lineup and offers a racier, all-around performance bike than its new sister, the RT 58.

 Why choose a Planet X RT 57?